Horatio Hartley

 Horatio Hartley (1826–1903) was an American gold prospector who participated in the Otago gold rush in New Zealand in the 1860s.

 In 1862, Hartley discovered gold near Clutha River with Christopher Reilly.
 The location was proclaimed as the Dunstan goldfield on 23 September 1862.

 Early life

 Horatio Hartley was born in Ohio, United States, in 1826.
 Little has been recorded of his early life until he joined the gold rush to California in 1849.
 At this point, Hartley was 22 years old and it was in the goldfields of California he would befriend Christopher Reilly, a gold prospector from Ireland.

 Gold rushes

 As much of his early life, Hartley's life during the California gold rush is equally poorly recorded.
-What is known is that both Hatley and Reilly followed the gold rush from California to the Victorian goldfields in Australia.
+What is known is that both Hartley and Reilly followed the gold rush from California to the Victorian goldfields in Australia.
 Departing Victoria and travelling from Sydney to Auckland, the pair arrived in New Zealand in 1862.